 - Vehicle technologies, traffic, and sustainable mobility

-We solicit two types of original submissions:
+We solicit three types of original submissions:

 - Regular papers for oral presentation (10 pages)